 Ever wonder who is behind the scenes at Canine Journal®?
-Our team has been involved in the canine world for more than 100+ years when you combine our experience with dogs both personally and professionally.
+Our team has been involved in the canine world for 200+ years when you combine our experience with dogs both personally and professionally.
 Each of our writers are committed to providing the most in-depth and unbiased information via research, reviews and stories to ensure you have all the tips you need for every aspect of caring for your beloved pup.

 Learn more about your favorite authors and view their articles.
 You’re also welcome to get in touch with your feedback or questions.
 Thanks for reading and stopping by to get to know us.
 Here’s to keeping dogs smiling and their tails a-waggin’.